Out for the day… on the one euro bus.

-At 12.40 (ish) the bus arrives at Mont Louis.
-It is possible to continue on to Latour de Carol on the same bus or to change onto one for Les Angles and the Capcir.
-If you stay in Mont Louis (highest fortified town in France and home to the French Commandos) there is plenty of time for lunch and a visit to the Four Solaire before heading down to the SNCF station.
+If you take the civilised 10.55am bus from Perpignan, you arrive around 12.40pm in Mont Louis (highest fortified town in France and home to the French Commandos), meaning there is plenty of time for lunch (we like Le Dagobert but there are plenty to choose from) and a visit to the Four Solaire before heading down to the SNCF station.

-And what a wonderfully easy way to explore the P O or to nip into Perpignan for lunch… The run along the coast is a good one too, so is the trip up the Agly valley, or the Vallespir.
-The days out could be many, the transport cost minimal.
+The run along the coast is a good one too, so is the trip up the Agly valley, or the Vallespir… the days out could be many, the transport cost minimal.

 Many train tickets in France require validation before travel.
 Seek out the bright yellow machines à composter, insert the bar code of your ticket and wait for the whirring stam.
 Does not apply to E-tickets bought and displayed on phones or tablets.